 [Ed note: this article was penned before Hurricane Irene made landfall.
 If you’re interested in the Cape Cod or Blue Ridge Parkway trips — both of which are normally spectacular — be sure to check with local authorities to ensure that roads are clear and open.]

 With the summer sun slowly setting, it’s time to hit the road before autumn sets in.
 Time for the children to take over your playlist with songs for kids and for you to hear the same song on repeat.
 But I guess that’s all part of the fun when it comes to a road trip!
-Who doesn’t love a great drive through winding curves, sandy coasts, or a hilly countryside?
+You’ll find that with something like decent 12″ subs fitting in the sound system, you’ll get a better listening experience.
+Who wouldn’t want that?
+Also, who doesn’t love a great drive through winding curves, sandy coasts, or a hilly countryside?
 Listed are four great road-trips around the country, known for the scenery as much as the drive itself.
 These are all bucket-list worthy and breathtakingly fantastic, whether in a Jeep Grand Cherokee or a BMW Z4.
 Take some friends along, or venture on solo.

 Florida, Overseas Highway